-Barbe, David O., MD, MHA
+David O. Barbe, MD, MHA

-David O. Barbe, MD, MHA, a board-certified family physician from Mountain Grove, Mo., was elected to the American Medical Association (AMA) Board of Trustees (BOT) in June 2009.
+David O. Barbe, MD, MHA, a board-certified family physician from Mountain Grove, Missouri, was elected president-elect of the American Medical Association in June 2016.
+He has been a member of the AMA Board of Trustees (BOT) since June 2009.

-Prior to his election to the AMA-BOT, Dr. Barbe was elected to two terms on the AMA Council on Medical Service, serving as its chair from June 2008 to June 2009.
+Prior to his election to the AMA-BOT, Dr. Barbe was elected to 2 terms on the AMA Council on Medical Service, serving as its chair from June 2008 to June 2009.
 As a member of the council, Dr. Barbe participated in the development of much of the AMA policy related to coverage of the uninsured, health care system reform, Medicare reform and health insurance market reform.